“Success usually comes to those who are too busy to be looking for it.” – Henry David Thoreau

 Adam is DJ and keys player for Tahuna Breaks, Kings, Day Spa and Team Dynamite.
 With next level skills as a musician and Serato master, he is keen to share his knowledge with the Yami tribe.

-Having spent more than two decades behind both the decks and at the controls, The Nomad AKA Daimon Schwalger is now owner/operator of his own production studio, Fresh Audio.
+Having spent more than two decades behind both the decks and at the controls, The Nomad AKA Daimon Schwalger is now owner/operator of his own production studio, Nomad Audio & Video.
 The Nomad has also forged a career as a fiercely independent New Zealand music artist since 1989.

 Before his role as Head of Music and Radio at NZ on Air, David worked in commercial radio for a decade, as programme director positions for Classic Hits, More FM and Channel Z. His immense knowledge of broadcasting sees him as an eminent guide for all keen to know more about the on-air music industry.